 6.1.2.2 5G DDNMF discovery

-The IP address or the FQDN of the 5G DDNMF in the HPLMN may be pre-configured in the UE.
-The FQDN of the 5G DDNMF in the HPLMN may also be self-constructed by the UE, i.e. derived from the PLMN ID of the HPLMN.
-The FQDN of the 5G DDNMF in the HPLMN may also be provisioned by the PCF as described in clause 5.2.3.
-The UE may use the pre-configured IP address or the FQDN of the 5G DDNMF in the HPLMN to discover the 5G DDNMF.
+The IP address or the FQDN of the 5G DDNMF in the HPLMN or subscribed SNPN may be pre-configured in the UE.
+The FQDN of the 5G DDNMF in the HPLMN or subscribed SNPN may also be self-constructed by the UE, i.e. derived from the PLMN ID of the HPLMN.
+The FQDN of the 5G DDNMF in the HPLMN or subscribed SNPN may also be provisioned by the PCF as described in clause 5.2.3.
+The UE may use the pre-configured IP address or the FQDN of the 5G DDNMF in the HPLMN or subscribed SNPN to discover the 5G DDNMF.

 ***** Next change *****